Yura52/delu/other/CONTRIBUTING.md

 $ pip install -r other/requirements_dev.txt
 ```

-4. Set up a pre-commit hook (use "`git commit -n ...`" to avoid running it for WIP-like or non-code commits):
+4. Set up a pre-commit hook (use "`git commit -n ...`" to avoid running the hook for WIP-like commits):
 ```bash
 $ echo "#!/bin/sh